Electrical safety

 (a) a qualified person; or,

-A fence, walls or housing surrounding electrical equipment to prevent persons from accidentally contacting energized electrical conductors or circuit parts.
+Other enclosure refers to a fence, walls, or housing surrounding electrical equipment to prevent persons from accidentally contacting energized electrical conductors or circuit parts.

-• Normal operation of a disconnecting means of electrical equipment operating under 750 volts that is in a normal equipment condition for the purpose of locking out a machine or for controlling a process such as shutting off a machine
+• Normal operation of a disconnecting means of electrical equipment operating under 750 volts that is in a normal equipment condition to lock out a machine or for controlling a process such as shutting off a machine

 • Reading metering equipment with equipment in a normal equipment condition.